Karroroenning/Snow-Patrol/README.md

 ## Lighthouse

-For the performance, accessibility, best practices, and SEO of the site for mobile and desktop I used the Chrome Lighthouse tool:
+For the performance, accessibility, best practices, and SEO of the site for desktop I used the Chrome Lighthouse tool:

 #### Desktop Results